XiongPengNUS/rsome/docs/_site/index.md

-We also provide a debugging method <code>show()</code> to display the information of the standard formula as a data frame.
+We also provide a debugging method <code>show()</code> to display the information of the standard formula as a `pandas.DataFrame` type table.

 ```python